March 16, 2019

-We will have a 50 km and 100 km human-powered winter race in the Caribou Hills on the most scenic trails you will find.
+The Homer Epic is a 50 km or 100 km human-powered winter race in the Caribou Hills on some of the most scenic winter trails you will find.
 Ski, bike, or run.
-The race is capped to 100 participants, so don't miss your chance.
-Weather permitting, we will have a piston bully groomed trail, suitable for skate-skiing.
+The race is capped at 100 participants, so don't miss your chance.
+Weather permitting, we will have a PistenBully (a.k.a. snow cat) groomed trail, suitable for skate-skiing.
 Updates will also appear on facebook.

 Time Limit: 24 hours

 Schedule for the 2019 Epic

-Friday, 15 March, 6 pm: optional social get-together and early bib pick-up.
+Friday, 15 March, 6 pm: optional social get-together and early bib pick-up (Location TBD)

 8 am: start of the 100 km and 50 km races